aswinks123/Helm/Helm-Fundamentals/2-Basic_Commands/README.md

 ```
 ### What happend?

-Helm fetchesteh chart
+Helm fetches the chart

 Renders the template to YAML

 Sends the YAML file to Kubernetes

 Kubernetes created the required resources

 A helm release name called my-nginx is created